So, you want to know how to travel for free, do ya? You’re in the right place!

 Thankfully, there’s a better way to travel for free!
 They’re called travel rewards credit cards, and our family has been using them to travel the world for years.

-Over the last several years, we’ve used the best rewards cards to take dozens of international and domestic trips for pennies on the dollar.
-Programs like Chase Ultimate Rewards® and American Express Membership Rewards have helped us step inside the Roman Colosseum, walk in the footsteps of King Henry VIII, and sip frozen drinks on some of the world’s most beautiful beaches.
+By utilizing the best travel credit cards to earn points and miles, our family has saved tens of thousands of dollars on international and domestic travel.
+Programs like Chase Ultimate Rewards and American Express Membership Rewards have helped us step inside the Roman Colosseum, walk in the footsteps of King Henry VIII, and sip frozen drinks on some of the world’s most beautiful beaches.

 They can help you do it, too.

 Here’s the best part: Traveling on rewards doesn’t require mega math skills or a super genius intellect.
 Travel rewards aren’t reserved for the elite few.
 Anybody can do it.

 Seriously, once you understand the key concepts of using travel rewards, you’ll be traveling for less in no time!

 In this “Beginner’s Guide to Credit Card Rewards,” you will learn how to travel for free (or almost free) using our simple five-step process.
 We’ll cover things like:

 - Step 2: Choosing the Best Rewards Cards

 - Step 3: Leveraging Your Cards for Maximum Value

 - Step 5: Transferring Points to Loyalty Programs